 Why Do You Need A Printer?

-Printing on an industrial scale is pretty expensive.
-That’s why it’s crucial to print some samples and check all the details to avoid costly mistakes.
-In that way, 1000 prices of wrongly printed flyers won’t go to waste.
+Printing on an industrial scale is pretty expensive, and that’s why it’s crucial to print some samples and check all the details to avoid costly mistakes.
+In that way, 1000 prices of wrongly printed flyers won’t waste.

 Isn’t my home printer suitable enough for that kind of printing, you might ask?